 When you empty the Trash folder on your Mac, the deleted data remains on the storage drive.
 But, the space occupied by it is marked as 'unallocated' or 'free.'
 The deleted files remain there until another data occupies that space.
 You can recover this ‘unallocated’ data quickly with free data recovery software for Mac.
 But, before you initiate the data recovery process, stop using your Mac to avoid overwriting the existing files.

-For Windows users- read Recover Data from Empty Recycle Bin
+For Windows users, read Recover Data from Empty Recycle Bin

-Step 3: Select the startup disk (Macintosh HD) from "Select Location" screen to perform data recovery from Trash.
-This is because Trash is located on the startup disk and you need to recover data from Trash.
+Step 3: From the “Select Location” screen, select the startup disk (Macintosh HD) to perform Trash recovery.
+The trash folder is located in the startup disk, and you need to recover data from Trash.

-In case you've deleted data from an external storage drive and emptied your Trash by keeping the drive connected, then there is no need to select the startup disk (Macintosh HD) from the "Select Location" screen.
+In case you've deleted data from an external storage drive and emptied your Trash by keeping the drive connected, there is no need to select the startup disk (Macintosh HD) from the "Select Location" screen.
 Instead, connect the external drive and select the drive to perform Trash recovery.